Topl/BramblSc/README.md

 Multiple artifacts will be built from this repo.
 Some will be just for Topl clients and some will be shared.

+The artifacts generated from this repo are:

+- brambl-sdk
+- crypto
+- service-kit

 ## Consume with JitPack

 This repo can be consumed using jitpack.
 Here is how: